Walk through Ottensen with the Hamburg Greeters

 Structural change and gentrification

 Although world market leader in the 60s, Zeise was no longer competitive in the 70s.
 The halls stood empty for a long time or were demolished.
-Gigantic new buildings were to be erected on empty sites.
-But citizens’ initiatives managed to keep the playgrounds and some open spaces.
+There were plans to erect gigantic new buildings on the now empty factory sites.
+But citizens’ initiatives managed to keep their playgrounds and some open spaces.
 The creative media industry moved into other industrial buildings and brought about considerable structural change in the neighborhood (“gentrification”).

 The Mercado - a special shopping center